 This module is a resource for lecturers

 Violence against women and girls is a global problem, affecting countries in all regions of the world (World Health Organization, 2013).
-While there is a diversity of different kinds of violence, including: violence inflicted by the State; violence perpetrated in communities and families such as killings, rape, and sexual violence; other physical violence such as female genital mutilation (FGM); and psychological violence such as stalking and trafficking; there are several common factors which must be understood by lecturers:
+While there is a diversity of different kinds of violence, including: violence inflicted by the State; violence perpetrated in communities and families such as killings, rape, and sexual violence; other physical violence such as female genital mutilation (FGM); and psychological violence such as stalking; there are several common factors which must be understood by lecturers:

 - Individuals - mainly men and boys, but also sometimes also women and girls (for example, mothers or mothers-in-law who take part in dowry related violence, forced and early marriage) choose to inflict violence against women and girls.